 a great activity for doing just that!).
 Water education also helps children connect to their local watersheds and understand their relationship to local water resources.
 Ask Project WET educators from North Carolina to California or anywhere in between how they teach about water in their communities and each will have a different story.Water education is more than just teaching about the water cycle (although Project WET does offer

 Project WET in the United States is delivered through the Project WET USA Network—an instruction and delivery network consisting of local and state partner organizations, coordinators and facilitators (master trainers) in all 50 U.S. states and the District of Columbia.
-Since its inception in 1991, the USA network has trained millions of school and community educators since its inception in 1991.
-These school and community educators in turn reach tens of millions people of all ages with objective, science-based water resources education that fosters awareness and inspires action.
-In all, there are more than 70 U.S. “host institutions” and an equal number of local Project WET Coordinators, along with more than 1,700 facilitators to train educators to teach about all aspects of water.
+Since its inception in 1991, the USA network has trained millions of school and community educators to reach tens of millions of people of all ages with objective, science-based water resources education that fosters awareness and inspires action.
+At present, there are approximately 65 U.S. “host institutions”—partner organizations—with designated Project WET Coordinators.
+These Coordinators work with more than 1,700 facilitators to train educators to teach about all aspects of water.

-Six-hour workshops that teach educators of all varieties to us the Project WET Curriculum and Activity Guide 2.0 are the centerpiece of Project WET USA’s training program.
-In addition to Guide workshops, many host institutions also offer training for Getting Little Feet Wet: Project WET’s Early Childhood Education Guide, WOW!
+In addition to Guide 2.0 trainings, many host institutions also offer training for Getting Little Feet Wet: Project WET’s Early Childhood Education Guide, WOW!
 The Wonders of Wetlands, Healthy Water, Healthy People, Conserve Water and the Discover a Watershed series.
-See a list of workshops or find a host institution near you.

 To learn more about what kind of learning materials are available through Project WET, visit the Teach & Learn page or the Project WET Store.
 Don’t see the concept, region or water topic you need?
 Contact us to find out how your organization can work with us to create customized materials.